TimmGrueger/Hello-World/README.md

 # Hello-World
-This is my first test pepository on GitHub
+This is my first test pepository on GitHub.

 I am very new at coding.